Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

   These factors collectively contribute to the growing appeal of 4-wheeler EVs among consumers in 2023 and 2024.

 ### 2. How do government incentives and subsidies impact the adoption rates of 2-wheelers and 4-wheelers?
-Which states in India provided most subsidies?
+Which states in India provided the most subsidies?
 Government incentives and subsidies play a crucial role in the adoption rates of electric vehicles (EVs), including both 2-wheelers and 4-wheelers.
 These incentives and subsidies can come in various forms, such as direct financial incentives, tax breaks, rebates, and non-financial incentives like access to bus lanes or free parking.
 Here’s a detailed analysis of how these measures impact the adoption rates of 2-wheelers and 4-wheelers:

 ### Impact on Adoption Rates